LDARBY/Xojo-Xanadu/README.md

 Monkeybread's MBS Plugin for Xojo is an amazing plugin for Xojo with over 59,000 functions: http://monkeybreadsoftware.de/xojo/

-Monkeybread also has a 'Web Starter Kit' which has a ton of code to help you get started.
+Monkeybread also has a 'Web Starter Kit' which has a ton of code to help you get started with Xojo Web Apps.
 Try out the demo: http://monkeybreadsoftware.de/xojo/WebStarterKit/